isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-for-outdoor-wood-furniture/index.md

 Further, ensure that you rinse the surfaces of the outdoor furniture - but during cold weather, make sure to move the wooden pieces to the indoor spaces for drying - place them on shelter, carpet, and garage.
 ### Step #2: Sanding & Prime or Not
 Next, you'll require sanding of the surfaces of your outdoor furniture that requires stained.
-However, for old finishes, you'll need to roughen these surfaces.�Begin using coarse-type sandpaper on the bare wood to remove any old finished.
+However, for old finishes, you'll need to roughen these surfaces.Begin using coarse-type sandpaper on the bare wood to remove any old finished.

-Next, is to determine if priming will be required - for stained and painted surfaces, you only require the stain coat - allowing it to become the�primer.
+Next, is to determine if priming will be required - for stained and painted surfaces, you only require the stain coat - allowing it to become theprimer.
 Avoid using a primer, if you're staining some opacity - they may show through transparent and translucent stains.
 ## Conclusion
 The quality and features of Rust-Oleum 253536 reduce clean-up time and the mess - you'll thus require just water and water to clean the surfaces.
 But the paint could have had better consistency - despite that it's usable on both exterior and interior areas.